Social Ministry

 Legislative Advocacy

 The Virginia Catholic Conference represents the Diocese of Richmond and the Diocese of Arlington.
 The Conference engages in advocacy with state and federal lawmakers and with grassroots advocates throughout the Commonwealth.
+Please visit VCC and sign up to receive regular updates on current legislation, and to contact your state and federal legislators.
+Make your voice heard!

 Catholic Social Teaching